sagnikc395/100xdevs-cohort1/notes/week6/gmeet- webrtc.md

 - Eg: chat is also a bidirectional use of websockets. can also poll or can can ask the server using websockets.
 - can run websockets without express as well, but socket.io uses express.
 ### Socket.io basics:
+- websocket library.
 - it is composed of 2 parts:
 	- a server that integrated with on the Node.js HTTP server socket.io
 	- a client library that loads on the browser side socket.io-client
 - socket.emit will send the event to the websocket the event to the server and the server's responsibility is to forward it to other clients.

+## How can to send video across tabs ?
+- for chat, there is a central server , taking input from a tab and sending back data to different tabs/ clients.
+- every 1s , 60 frames of phots need to be send.
+- 30 frames/second -> 30 images / second.
+- WebRTC needs to take video and need to send to the other browser.
+(30 images to be send in 1 sec.)
+- very hard to do via TCP protocol.
+- in video , even if a frame is missed, its fine. so we use UDP for that.
+- UDP -> Another protocol, not as reliable or retries as TCP.
+It just sends the data and not just care if sent or not.
+- in video it's fine if we skip some segment.
+So websockets dont work, rather we use WebRTC protocol.
+- webrtc designed in a peer-to-peer fashion. meaning , browsers talk to each other, and we do not necessarily need a server.
+## How does webRTC work peer-to-peer?
 -